Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 This varies based on the ambient temperature and exposure to the radiant heat of the sun.

-Gas Regulator Types & Sizes
+LPG Gas Bottle Regulator Types & Sizes

 LPG gas bottle regulator types & sizes vary depending on the gas load.